 There is plenty of evidence that nature is good for us, but how does being in nature impact on our emotions, body and wellbeing?
 Our latest paper, just published open access in Evolutionary Psychological Science, presents a model and supporting evidence to show that nature regulates emotions and the heart.
-Bringing balance to our feelings and the nervous system that controls the function of our body, and organs such as the heart.
-The balance of emotions brings wellbeing and regulation of heart rhythms helps heart health.
+This brings balance to our feelings and the nervous system that controls the function of our body, and organs such as the heart.
+Balance of emotions brings wellbeing, and regulation of heart rhythms helps heart health.
 This is the story of how nature helps keep us well.

 To explain the benefits of nature we need to understand our emotions and their underlying physiology.
 A simple way to do this is to represent these systems with 3 circles – represented here by a falcon, ash tree and wild boar warning!

 A colleague at Derby, Prof Paul Gilbert OBE, has shown that that both our evolution, and research evidence, can be represented by three dimensions to our emotion regulation system.
 We can experience threat (the boar), drive (the falcon) and contentment (the tree).
 So, in more detail:

 - Drive – positive feelings required to seek out resources, and nowadays achieve success at work or in leisure.
 It’s about a wanting (that can bring joy and pleasure) as we pursue things (as a falcon does).

 - Contentment has an affiliative focus bringing different positive feelings, for example safety, soothing, affection, kindness and a positive calm with the way things are (represented by the ash tree).